owncloud/web-app-dicom-viewer/README.md

 _The extension allows to zoom, rotate and flip the preview of the image.
 Inverting the colors of the preview is also supported._

-## Adding DICOM Viewer to your oCIS installation
+## Adding DICOM Viewer to Your oCIS Installation
 As oCIS administrator, you can add custom web applications for your users.
 By adding the DICOM Viewer to the oCIS WebUI, you enable your users to take advantage of the [functionalities of this web extension](#Functionalities-of-the-DICOM-Viewer-Web-Extension).

 Have a look at the ownCloud Infinite Scale Deployment documentation to learn how to [extend the WebUI with apps](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#extend-web-ui-with-apps).
 You will find instructions how to [load custom applications](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#loading-applications) into your installation and get a better understanding of the web extension [application structure](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#application-structure) and [application configuration](https://doc.owncloud.com/ocis/next/deployment/webui/webui-customisation.html#application-configuration).